 Northwest also earned a berth in the NCAA tournament where the Bearcats fell in the first round, completing a 22-7 season.
-McCollum was named MIAA Coach of the Year and three Bearcats garnered All-MIAA accolades.
-His team led the league in defense and free-throw shooting with the top two free-throw shooters in the conference, DeShaun Cooper and Bryston Williams.
+McCollum was named MIAA Coach of the Year and the Clarence “Big House” Gaines National Coach of the Year along with three Bearcats earning All-MIAA accolades.

-McCollum was tabbed the 20th head coach in Northwest men’s basketball history prior to the 2009-10 season.
+McCollum was tabbed the 20th head coach in Northwest men’s basketball history.
 During his first season, McCollum was the second-youngest active head coach in NCAA Division II as the team finished 12-15 and one win shy of qualifying for the MIAA tournament.

 Before returning to Northwest, McCollum served four years as an assistant coach under David Moe at Emporia State.